Tag: software-engineering

 -

-A field-tested take on versioning MCP servers like APIs, not like scripts with MCP servers: what it rewards, where it breaks, and how to keep the workflow honest.
+A field-tested take on budgets as the only feature that stops a bad loop with Agentic coding: what it rewards, where it breaks, and how to keep the workflow honest.

 -

-A field-tested take on rescue patterns when an agent has gone off the rails with AI coding workflows: what it rewards, where it breaks, and how to keep the workflow honest.
+A field-tested take on the smallest MCP server that earns its keep with MCP servers: what it rewards, where it breaks, and how to keep the workflow honest.

 -

-A field-tested take on few-shot examples that teach taste, not just format with Prompt engineering for code: what it rewards, where it breaks, and how to keep the workflow honest.
+A field-tested take on the review cycle that keeps agent output honest with AI coding workflows: what it rewards, where it breaks, and how to keep the workflow honest.

 -

-A field-tested take on logging every turn so you can learn from the agent, not just use it with Cline and Roo Code: what it rewards, where it breaks, and how to keep the workflow honest.
+A field-tested take on the shortest prompt that still passes review with Prompt engineering for code: what it rewards, where it breaks, and how to keep the workflow honest.

 -

-A field-tested take on the overlooked value of structural search and replace with JetBrains AI Assistant: what it rewards, where it breaks, and how to keep the workflow honest.
+A field-tested take on picking a model per task instead of per editor with Cline and Roo Code: what it rewards, where it breaks, and how to keep the workflow honest.

 -